libvips/libvips/doc/multipage-and-animated-images.md

 metadata items are used to hold the page height, the number of frames, and any frame delay or loop settings.

-At least the JXL, GIF, WebP, HEIC and AVIF loaders and savers support animation, and the TIFF, PDF and VIPS loaders and savers support multipage.
+At least the JXL, GIF and WebP loaders and savers support animation, and the TIFF, PDF and VIPS loaders and savers support multipage.

 # Reading multipage images